FREQUENTLY ASKED QUESTIONS

 - By Phone: 1-877-668-8269

-- In Person: Centre Bell Box Office, 1909 avenue des Canadiens-de-Montréal
+- In Person at Centre Bell Box Office, 1909 avenue des Canadiens-de-Montréal

 - Hours: Monday to Friday 12pm – 6pm

-The All-Event Passport is one ticket that enables access to all competitions and the exhibition gala at the Bell Centre.
-All official practices on Monday and Tuesday as well as daily early practices are included in the All-Event Passport (excluding the gala practice that is closed to the public).
+The All-Event Passport is one ticket that enables access to all competitions and the ISU Skating Awards at Centre Bell.
+All official practices on Monday and Tuesday as well as the daily early practices are included in the All-Event Passport (excluding the ISU Skating Awards practice that is closed to the public).

-Yes, a venue map will be available for you to select your section, once you have selected your section the best available seats will be presented to you.
+Yes, a venue map will be available for you to select your seat that illustrates the individual seat sections.

 The kiss and cry will be constructed between sections 106 and 107.